camelogue/mne-impedance-project/README.md

 # EEG Impedance Quality Control with MNE-Python

-This project demonstrates a simple and visual EEG quality control (QC) pipeline based on electrode impedance values using **MNE-Python**.
+This project demonstrates a simple and visual EEG quality control (QC) pipeline based on electrode impedance values using **MNE-Python*

 ## Project Goals
 - Visualize EEG electrode impedance using scalp topographic maps